Peruvian War of Independence: Tacna rebellion (1811)

 The first significant attempt of an armed rebellion was the 1811 Tacna rebellion, led by Francisco Antonio de Zela.
 Though this rebellion was more personal, as it had to do with a direct issue Antonio de Zela faced, it demonstrated the desire in the southern region of Peru to reunite with Upper Peru.
 This movement also proved that those who rebelled in the provinces of southern Peru were much closer with one another, regardless of socioeconomic status, race, or ethnicity than those in Upper Peru (specifically Lima).
 This was significant due to the divisions between citizens due to features such as race and background and that though there may have been tensions between the groups, their common belief that Peru should be independent from Spanish-ruling overpowered all other differences they may have had.

 Huánuco rebellion (1812)

 Another significant movement, led by natives in Huánuco, began on 22 February 1812.
 This movement was partially initiated by the motives of Juan Jose Castelli within the First Upper Peru Campaign.
 It was also begun as a protest against the corruption within local governments which illegally implemented a policy that disadvantaged indigenous merchants in the area.
-The rebellion lasted three months, ending in May 1812, was, like the Tacna movement, united more citizens in southern Peru of different backgrounds and proved the anti-peninsular beliefs of rebels a part of the junta movements.
+The rebellion lasted three months, ending in May 1812, and was like the Tacna movement, uniting more citizens in southern Peru of different backgrounds and proved the anti-peninsular beliefs of rebels a part of the junta movements.
 It involved various leaders, including curacas and township magistrates (alcaldes pedáneos), but was suppressed within a few weeks.